Best Places To Visit In Georgia (The Country)

 Transportation In Georgia

-First, you must know there are buses, mini-buses, taxis, a metro, railway, and a roadway which is quite challenging to navigate without any knowledge of the Georgian language.
+First, you must know there are buses, mini-buses, taxis, a metro, a railway, and a roadway that’s quite challenging to navigate without any knowledge of the Georgian language.

-The railway is the most cost-efficient and easiest to use.
+The railway is the most cost-efficient and easiest to use when sightseeing in Georgia, Europe.
 Though there are only two routes, so it is not very convenient.
 A 90-minute ride will cost you less than $0.50.

 Mini-buses are incredibly affordable and most frequented by locals.
 They are called marshrutkas in the local language.
 Long-distance marshrutkas will wait until the entire van is full to ride.
 If you see your bus (they are numbered), simply wave your hands at the driver until he stops.
 They will pick you up and drop you off anywhere you are.